Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • Ephemeral nature: Strength or weakness?
 Content that disappears.
 This was Snapchat’s original hook.
 For users, it encourages less performative, more “in-the-moment” sharing.
 For businesses?
 It means a constant content treadmill.
 Your brilliant Snap is gone in 24 hours.
 Poof.
 This can create urgency, sure.
 But it can also be a relentless demand.

 • Key demographics: Who’s actually still snapping?
 While it started very young, its core demographic has aged up slightly.
-Think late teens to mid-twenties primarily, with a decent showing in the 25-34 bracket.
+Think primarily late teens to mid-twenties, with a decent showing in the 25-34 bracket.
 Globally, Statista data from early 2024 showed a strong concentration of users under 35.
 If your audience is firmly older than that, tread very carefully.
 It’s not a ghost town, but it’s a specific neighbourhood.

 • Core features for business – a quick, no-fluff rundown.